-Investors also use unlevered free cash flow, also known as free cash flow to the firm (FCFF), when estimating a company’s enterprise value.
+Investors use 'unlevered' free cash flow, also known as free cash flow to the firm (FCFF), when estimating a company’s enterprise value.
 FCFF is a hypothetical measure of the free cash that the company would have available if it had no debt.
 It enables companies with very different capital structures to be directly compared for valuation purposes.

 EBIT = Net income - Interest - Taxes

-Now recalculate the taxes line on the income statement to exclude the interest element (since interest on debt typically incurs tax relief).
+Now, recalculate the taxes line on the income statement to exclude the interest element (since interest on debt typically incurs tax relief).
 Then recalculate operating cash flow (see formula above) with the new tax figure.
 Finally, apply the FCF formula to give the FCFF figure.

 Routinely calculating your cash flows using these formulae can ensure you don't encounter any cash flow problems and maintain an accurate picture of your business’s financial health.